 (1) General.

-(a) A public agency must conduct an evaluation or reevaluation process in accordance with this rule before determining that a child qualifies for early intervention (EI) services, changing the child's eligibility, or terminating the child's eligibility under OAR 581-015-2780.
+(a) A public agency must conduct an evaluation or reevaluation process in accordance with this rule before determining that an infant or toddler qualifies for early intervention (EI) services, changing the infant or toddler's eligibility, or terminating the infant or toddler's eligibility under OAR 581-015-2780.

-(b) EI evaluations and reevaluations must be conducted in accordance with OAR 581-015-27.
+(b) EI evaluations and reevaluations must be conducted in accordance with OAR 581-015-2775.